 There’s more than Port in Porto, Portugal!
 I’m sorry (not sorry) but I can’t help trying to use “port” as many times as possible in a sentence!

 But actually, I fell in love with Porto, and no, not just because of all the Port wine I drank.
 Perched on the Douro river, this colourful and compact city had a vibe that I find hard to explain.
 People talk about how cool Lisbon is, and yet no one had told me how soulful this smaller version to the north could be.
-There may be plenty of things to do on the riverside in Lisbon, but Porto won’t disappoint you with awesome things to do either!
-From the obvious Port wine tasting sessions to the more unusual things to do in Porto, like eating a Francesinha Sandwich (more on that later), you’ll find plenty of things to love about Porto.
+There may be plenty of things to do on the riverside in Lisbon, but you won’t be disappointed with the awesome things to do here either, even if you only have 2 days in Porto!
+From the obvious Port wine tasting sessions to the more unusual things to do in Porto, like eating a Francesinha Sandwich (more on that later), you’ll find plenty of things to fill your Porto itinerary.

-Porto doesn’t even really try, in fact, there are areas of the city that are definitely on the run down side, but they just add to its charm.
+Porto doesn’t even really try, in fact, there are areas of the city that look a little more on the run down side, but they just add to its charm.
 It’s romantic, bohemian, historic and trendy all in one.
 But this humble city doesn’t force it on you, it’s just there waiting for you to walk it’s winding streets (and hills!) and find it.

 Porto is known for being the home of Port wine, but don’t let that fool you into thinking that port wine tasting is the only thing you should add to your Porto itinerary.
 I was expecting to visit a few Port wine cellars and then relax the rest of the time, but a quick search of the must-see things in Porto and it became apparent that although the city is overshadowed by the much bigger Lisbon, it’s brimming with its own history, street art, and appetising food scene.
 It was no surprise to me to find out the Porto was voted as the Best European Destination of 2017!